WW Recipe of the Day: Low Sugar Mocha Pots de Crème

 - Using a spoon, skim off the foam from the top of the custard and discard.

 - Pour the chocolate cream into the ramekins or cups, dividing evenly.

 - Cover with plastic and refrigerate for at least 2 hours.

 - Serve with a dollop of whipped cream and a few chocolate shavings, if desired.

-If you liked this easy chocolate dessert recipes, you might also like:
+If you like this easy chocolate dessert, you might also like:

 - Weight Watchers Chocolate Almond Bark